Psychology — Year 13

 There will be developed discussions in the Forensic Psychology unit with regards to how we identify and manage those who commit crime, and ethical discussions about the use of biological differences as an explanation of offending.

-Term 5: Revision
+Term 5: Issues and debates, Relationships and Revision

-Paper 3 (Issues and Debates) 33% Issues and Debates; Relationships; Forensic Psychology; Schizophrenia
+Formal A-Level examinations: Paper 1 (Topics) 33% Social Influence; Memory; Attachments; Psychopathology, Paper 2 (Context) 33% Approaches; Biopsychology; Research Methods, Paper 3 (Issues and Debates) 33% Issues and Debates; Relationships; Forensic Psychology; Schizophrenia

 • Spiritual